Care for broken snake plant leaf

 The thing is, I don’t really understand how to take care of plants.

-My Mom always gave me these plants because she said it’s the strongest plant alive.
+My Mom always gave me snake plants because she said it’s the strongest plant alive.

 Even with my black thumb, it still could survive.